Go With The Flow

 • Calcium supplements :

-They not only help with fatigue but also answer your question on how to deal with period mood swings.
+They not only help with fatigue but also answer your question on how to deal with menstrual mood swings.

 • Stress management :